-Sure, this method worked 200 years ago when the teacher had to explain what’s the best way to put shoes on the assembly line.
-But can it work with more complex material like learning math inequalities, physics or programming?
+Sure, this was the best method 200 years ago when the teacher had to explain what’s the best way to put shoes on the assembly line.
+But is it really the best method for complex topics such as math, philosophy or programming?

 Latest research says no, but so does our common sense.

-Imagine you’re standing in front of a guy who’s explaining tax deductions, finance etc. Will you immediately know how to apply that knowledge after the lecture or do you need some „alone“ time making mistakes until you figure it out because you want to?
-Then, why’s it any different with the children?
+Imagine you’re standing in front of a guy who’s explaining tax deductions, finance etc. Will you immediately know how to apply that knowledge after the lecture or do you need some „alone“ time making mistakes until you figure it out?
+Then, why would it be any different with children?

 I can stand in front of the blackboard and lecture all day long but the duration of the lecture makes no difference if the kid doesn’t want to learn the material.